 Mark Viduka and Luka Modric

 It truly is a small world.
-Ex-Australian international Mark Viduka and current Ballon D'Or holder and Croatia captain Luka Modric are cousins.
+Ex-Australian international Mark Viduka and Ballon D'Or winner and Croatia captain Luka Modric are cousins.
 Now, we're well aware that those two countries are very far away from one another, but hear us out.
 Viduka is of Croatian descent, with his father Joe moving to Australia from Yugoslavia in the 1960s.
 Interestingly, Viduka moved to Dinamo Zagreb in the mid 90s, the same club where Modric began his professional career.

 Carl Cort, Leon Cort and Ruben Loftus-Cheek

 Now, you may have guessed from Carl and Leon's surnames that they're related.
-In fact, they're both brothers, surprisingly.
+In fact, they're brothers, surprisingly.
 However, what may shock you is the fact that Ruben Loftus-Cheek is their half-brother on their father's side.
-Although nearly 20 years the junior of his half-brothers, Loftus-Cheek has already surpassed their standing in the game, having played 10 times for England at senior level.
+Although nearly 20 years the junior of his half-brothers, Loftus-Cheek has surpassed their standing in the game, having played 10 times for England at senior level.
 Although Carl scored eight goals in 14 appearances for the England U21s, he never got a senior cap.
 Instead, him and Leon have 6 caps each for Guyana.

 Johnny Giles and Nobby Stiles